We're looking for awesome people to work with our practice.

 Phase 1: History and Treatment Planning

-You will start with an opportunity for you to share the reason which brings you to counselling and for your therapist to develop a plan on how to move forward together.
+We start with an opportunity for you to share a little about what brings you to counselling, so you and your therapist can develop a plan on how to move forward together.

 Phase 2: Preparation

-Your therapist will teach you different techniques to help you deal with upsetting thoughts and feelings.
-They will also share more information about EMDR, such as the process, what to expect, how it works, and so on.
-This is the phase where you develop trust with your therapist.
+Your therapist teaches you techniques to help navigate those upsetting thoughts and feelings.
+They share more information about EMDR: the process, what to expect, how it works, and what to expect.
+This part is about building trust with your therapist.

 Phase 3: Assessment